 pinch fine sea salt + several grinds black pepper

 Preheat oven to 400 degrees and line a sheet pan with parchment paper.
-Toss cauliflower and garlic clove with olive oil, salt and pepper.
-Roast for 30-35 minutes until the cauliflower is brown around the edges and the garlic is golden, tossing halfway through.
+Toss cauliflower and garlic cloves with olive oil, salt and pepper.
+Roast for 30-35 minutes until the cauliflower is brown around the edges and the garlic is golden and soft, tossing halfway through.
 Set aside.

 For the Cashew Cream Sauce

-1 roasted garlic clove (from cooking the cauliflower)
+3 roasted garlic cloves (from cooking the cauliflower), skins removed

 1 cup cashews, soaked in filtered water for 2-4 hours then drained well